itb-community/ITB-ModUtils/README.md

 ## Usage

 You can either integrate ModUtils into your mod and pick-and-choose by manually removing parts you don't need, or just include this mod as a dependency in your mod.
-Either way you choose, you'll need to include `"kf_ModUtils"` to the `requirements` table in your mod's `init.lua` file, like so:
+Either way you choose, you'll need to add `"kf_ModUtils"` entry to the `requirements` table in your mod's `init.lua` file, like so:

 ```lua
 return {